 (a) General Use

-- improve the quality of experience when you use our Website;
+to improve the quality of experience when you use our Website;

-- send you a Welcome e-mail in the event we choose to verify ownership of the e-mail address provided when your Account was created;
+to send you a Welcome e-mail in the event we choose to verify ownership of the e-mail address provided when your Account was created;

-- send you administrative e-mail notifications, such as security, or support and maintenance advisories;
+to send you administrative e-mail notifications, such as security, or support and maintenance advisories;

 (b) Creation of Anonymous Data

-We may create Anonymous Data records from Personal Data by excluding information (such as your name) that makes the data personally identifiable to you or your associated company/organization.
-We use this Anonymous Data to analyze request and usage patterns so that We may enhance the content made available on Our Website and/or Service.
-We reserve the right to use Anonymous Data for any purpose and to disclose Anonymous Data to third parties in Our sole discretion.
-Further, we may use this Anonymous Data for benchmarking and analytics purposes, or for any purpose that We see fit.
+"Anonymous Data"means data that is not associated with or linked to your Personal Data, but is pulled from such data and compiled into an anonymous and aggregated form.
+We may create Anonymous Data records from Personal Data by excluding information that makes the data personally identifiable to you or your associated company/organization.
+We use this Anonymous Data to analyze request and usage patterns so that we may enhance the content made available on and otherwise improve our Services.
+We reserve the right to use Anonymous Data for any purpose and to disclose Anonymous Data to third parties in our sole discretion.
+Further, we may use this Anonymous Data for benchmarking and analytics purposes, or for any purpose that we see fit.

-7. Disclosure of Your Personal Data and Anonymous Data
+3. Disclosure of Your Personal Data

-(a) Third Party Service Providers
+(b) Third Party Service Providers

-(c) Corporate Restructuring
+(d) Corporate Restructuring

 (e) Other Disclosures

-9. Your Choices Regarding Your Information
+5. Your Choices Regarding Your Information

-You have several choices regarding Use of information that you provide when accessing the Website and/or using the Service:
+You have several choices regarding use of information that you provide when accessing the Website and/or using the Service:

 (a) Email Communications

-(c) Changing, Requesting or Deleting Your Personal Data
+(b) Changing, Requesting or Deleting Your Personal Data

-(d) NOTICE TO CALIFORNIA RESIDENTS – YOUR CALIFORNIA PRIVACY RIGHTS
+(c) NOTICE TO CALIFORNIA RESIDENTS – YOUR CALIFORNIA PRIVACY RIGHTS

 (AS PROVIDED BY CALIFORNIA CIVIL CODE SECTION 1798.83)

 A CALIFORNIA RESIDENT WHO HAS PROVIDED PERSONAL DATA TO A BUSINESS WITH WHOM HE/SHE HAS ESTABLISHED A BUSINESS RELATIONSHIP FOR PERSONAL, FAMILY, OR HOUSEHOLD PURPOSES (A "CALIFORNIA CUSTOMER") MAY REQUEST INFORMATION ABOUT WHETHER THE BUSINESS HAS DISCLOSED PERSONAL DATA TO ANY THIRD PARTIES FOR THE THIRD PARTIES’ DIRECT MARKETING PURPOSES.
 IN GENERAL, IF THE BUSINESS HAS MADE SUCH A DISCLOSURE OF PERSONAL DATA, UPON RECEIPT OF A REQUEST BY A CALIFORNIA CUSTOMER, THE BUSINESS IS REQUIRED TO PROVIDE A LIST OF ALL THIRD PARTIES TO WHOM PERSONAL DATA WAS DISCLOSED IN THE PRECEDING CALENDAR YEAR, AS WELL AS A LIST OF THE CATEGORIES OF PERSONAL DATA THAT WERE DISCLOSED.
 CALIFORNIA CUSTOMERS MAY REQUEST FURTHER INFORMATION ABOUT OUR COMPLIANCE WITH THIS LAW BY E-MAILING [email protected].
 PLEASE NOTE THAT WE ARE REQUIRED TO RESPOND TO ONLY ONE REQUEST PER CALIFORNIA CUSTOMER EACH YEAR AND WE ARE NOT REQUIRED TO RESPOND TO REQUESTS MADE BY MEANS OTHER THAN THROUGH THIS E-MAIL ADDRESS.

-11. Dispute Recourse
+10. Privacy Shield Dispute Recourse